 TV buying guide 2020

 - Don't buy a TV with less than 4K resolution.
-4K is the standard these days, so unless you see a very cheap 720p or 1080p set, stick with 4K.
+4K is the standard these days, so unless you see a very cheap 720p or 1080p set, try to stick with 4K.

 - Likewise, don't buy a TV without "smart" capabilities.
 This makes it easy to stream content from apps like Roku, Hulu, and Prime Video.
 If you don't like the idea of owning a smart TV, you can always leave it disconnected from your network (which essentially strips all of its smart features).